python/typing/docs/spec/concepts.rst

 not all Python objects have an attribute ``foo``.

 An expression typed as :ref:`Any`, on the other hand, should be assumed to have _some_ specific static type, but _which_ static type is not known.
-Thus, a static checker should not emit errors that depend on assuming a particular type.
-A static checker should instead assume that the runtime is responsible for checking the type of operations on this expression, as usual in a dynamically-typed language.
+A static type checker should not emit static type errors on an expression or statement if :ref:`Any` might represent a static type which would avoid the error.
+(This intuition is made more precise below, in our definitions of materialization and assignability.)

 Similarly, a gradual type such as ``tuple[int, Any]`` (see :ref:`tuples`) or ``int | Any`` (see :ref:`union-types`) does not represent a single set of